beclamide/gta-css/README.md

 I made this demo just to see how powerful CSS 3D actually is, and I got a bit carried away...

-I was also curious to see how good CSS is for making computer games (spoiler alert: it's not).
+I was also curious to see how good CSS is for making computer games.

 I wanted to try to keep as much of the visual stuff within CSS as possible and use JS only for game logic.